thethomasmiller/ORIGIO/README.md

 - A user can change the Idea
 - A user can add Collaborators
 - A user can change Collaborators
+- A user can logout and keep the contents of their account.

 <br>